mamaciel/Minigames/README.md

 ### Game doesn't appear

-- Check that the extension is activated (look for "Cursor Space Shooter extension is now active!" in the Output panel)
+- Check that the extension is activated (look for "Minigames extension is now active!" in the Output panel)
-- Try running the command "Show Space Shooter Game" from the Command Palette (Ctrl+Shift+P)
+- Try running the command "Show Minigames" from the Command Palette (Ctrl+Shift+P)

 ### Game is not in the agent panel

 - The game appears in the Explorer sidebar by default
-- **To move it**: Right-click on the "Space Shooter" view title and drag it to your desired location
+- **To move it**: Right-click on the "Minigames" view title and drag it to your desired location
 - The view is designed to be compact and will adapt to smaller panel sizes
 - If dragging doesn't work, try using the view context menu options (right-click)